Update

 • Better comprehension of verbal orders, clearer documentation, and improved closed-loop communication.

-• Stronger ability to understand slang, idioms, and informal descriptions of symptoms and pain.
+• Stronger ability to understand slang, idioms, and informal descriptions of symptoms.

 • OET and IELTS readiness through grammar, listening, and speaking tasks that mirror exam realities.

-• Interview readiness by final year: self-introduction, clinical storytelling, and scenario response in English.
+• Interview readiness by final year: self-introduction, clinical storytelling, scenario response.

 For your college